cbsd/cbsd/share/docs/README.md

 # CBSD Documentation

-The CBSD book doesn't exist yet, but thanks to *Michael Reim*, it could be a good start: [ Exploring the CBSD virtual environment management framework](https://eerielinux.wordpress.com/2022/12/10/exploring-the-cbsd-virtual-environment-management-framework-part-1-introduction-and-installation/)
+The CBSD book doesn't exist yet, but thanks to *Michael Reim*, this series of articles could be a good start: [Exploring the CBSD virtual environment management framework](https://eerielinux.wordpress.com/2022/12/10/exploring-the-cbsd-virtual-environment-management-framework-part-1-introduction-and-installation/)

 ## General information